FMMT666/launchpad.py/README.md

       RETURN:

-### LedAllOn( <colorcode> )
+### LedAllOn( [colorcode], [mode] )

-    Quickly sets all LEDs to white or a given <colorcode>.
+    Quickly sets all LEDs to white or an optional color of <colorcode>
-    Notice that it is not (yet) possible to turn the LEDs off.
-    The Midi Fighter's color table does not include "black" or off.
+    and a mode setting of <mode>.
+    To turn the LEDs off, set their brightness to "0" via the <mode> parameter:

+        18..33: set brightness of the LED (0..15) 34..41: set toggling speed from every 16 beats down to 1/8 beat 42..49: set pulsing  speed from every 32 beats down to 1/8 beat (*)
+        50:     animation set to square
+        51:     animation set to circle
+        52:     animation set to star
+        53:     animation set to triangle

+        (*) This might be an error in the manual, as it does not contain an 1/4 setting and starts at 1/32.
+Need to check ...

       PARAMS: <colorcode>   0..127; color code
       RETURN: